Cyber Security and Complex Software Systems

 - Secure information management, sharing and interaction: focuses on developing fundamental advancements for secure information sharing between information producers and consumers.
 As information needs to be shared more widely, it is more susceptible to being compromised, intercepted, modified or fabricated.
 There is a need for new policy languages and frameworks for federated systems, especially in coalition environments where trust is not fully guaranteed and flexibility of action is needed.

 - Integrity of cyber-physical systems: focuses on the security of information and processes in systems that involve a tight control and coordination between computational and physical devices, which includes many embedded real-time systems.
-Problems occur both in ensuring security properties at the boundaries between cyber and physical components, as well as ensuring or enforcing any security properties for the physical components.
+Problems occur in both ensuring security properties at the boundaries between cyber and physical components, and ensuring or enforcing any security properties for the physical components.
 Components of both types must be able to generate, share and compute with security-relevant information using a model that enforces a consistent set of security policies.

 Research Challenges and Opportunities

-- Tools and methods for reduction of complexity and attack surface
+- Automated tools and methods for software analysis & reduction of software complexity and attack surface

 - Advanced modeling of cyber interaction

 - Self-Healing Ship Systems from a software perspective